 Best known for Moneyball, Liar’s Poker, and most recently, The Blindside.

-My favorite Lewis book is Losers, an account of the 1996 Republican Presidential primaries, in which he reveals the level of absurdity in the conduct of politics today.
-His other books are almost equally brilliant and insightful—but Losers is the under-appreciated of the bunch (and that’s probably why it’s my favorite).
+My favorite Lewis book is Losers, an account of the 1996 Republican Presidential primaries.
+In great prose, he gently highlights the absurdity of modern politics.
+His other books are equally brilliant and insightful—but Losers is the most under-appreciated of the bunch.

-Michael Lewis is a genius because he takes organizations and institutions (MLB, NCAA & NFL, Wall Street, Elections, etc) and makes them fascinating by building a captivating human story around them.
-Most importantly, you often take away one of the rarest things in life from them: wisdom.
-I can’t tell you how many times I’ve used Lewis’ anecdotes or “wisdom” in interviews and conversations over the years.
+Lewis is a master at taking organizations and institutions (MLB, NCAA/NFL, Wall Street, elections, etc) and building fascinating human stories around them.
+Most valuable to me, is that I’ll often find wisdom in his words.
+I’ve used Lewis’ anecdotes or “wisdom” countless times in interviews and conversations over the years.

 Malcolm Gladwell

-Everyone knows Gladwell as the author of Blink and The Tipping Point, but to me, those are just interesting books he’s written.
+Everyone knows Gladwell as the author of Blink and The Tipping Point, but that’s the least interesting part.

-The real genius of Gladwell is in The New Yorker articles he regularly writes.
-My last post was on his sensational article about Enron, and the difference between puzzles and mysteries—in a word, fantastic.
-Here’s what he can do to make you fascinated with ketchup.
+Gladwell is at his best in his The New Yorker articles.
+My previous post was on his article about the difference between puzzles and mysteries– a fascinating distinction.
+Here he gets us fascinated with ketchup.

-Gladwell is a genius because he refuses to give in to over-simplification and instead finds insight in the elegant complexity of the world.
+Gladwell finds insight in the elegant complexity of the world.
 He lays these “under the surface” truths out there—typically with astounding results.
 He is brain candy and blogs at gladwell.com.

 Po Bronson

-What Should I Do With My Life was a mega-bestseller, and from what I can tell, given to every high school graduate by their parents for the past few years.
+What Should I Do With My Life was a mega-bestseller, and probably given to every high school graduate by their parents for the past few years.

-The book is amazing and showcases the best of Po: his ability to find the insights, frailties and strengths that make us human.
-Then he weaves a magnificent vignette of 10-20 pages that will just blow your mind.
-He’s written a number of great books about the Valley (which I also love), but when I read What Should I Do With My Life a few years back, I was pondering just that question.
-It gave me no answers.
-And that’s why I loved it.
-There is no easy answer to the question—only the struggle with it.
-And that’s what Po reveals.
-If you haven’t read the book, and find yourself grappling with that question every now and then, I couldn’t recommend it more.
+The book showcases the best of Po: his ability to find the insights, frailties and strengths that make us human.
+He weaves magnificent vignettes of 10-20 pages that flow so well they blow you away.
+Of especially personal interest to me, are his great books about the Silicon Valley.
+When I read What Should I Do With My Life a few years back, it was as I was grappling w/the very question.
+It gave me no answers, but that’s why I loved it.
+There is no easy answer to the question: Only the struggle.
+Bronson shared the stories of others struggle w/the question.
+If you haven’t yet read the book, but find yourself asking that question every now and then, it’s certainly worth a read.